New process

 Process Name

 You pass the name of the new process in name.
-This name will appear in the list of processes of the Runtime Explorer and will be returned by the PROCESS PROPERTIES command when applied to this new process.
+This name will appear in the list of processes of the Runtime Explorer and will be returned by the Process info command when applied to this new process.
 You can omit this parameter; if you do so, the name of the process will be the empty string.
 You can make a process local in scope by prefixing its name with the dollar sign ($).

 Important: Remember that local processes should not access data in Client/Server.
 For more information, please refer to the Global and Local Processes section.